-Macroeconomic and Operational Risks
+Macroeconomic, Strategic and Operational Risks

-- COVID-19 and any future outbreaks, epidemics, pandemics or public health crises and other macroeconomic conditions could have a material adverse effect on our business, results of operations and financial condition and heighten many of our known risks. - As we and other companies continue to work from home, our operations are subject to new risks. - Our results of operations and growth depend on our ability to retain existing partners and attract new partners. - A significant percentage of our interest and fees on loans comes from relationships with a small number of partners, and the loss of any of these partners could adversely affect our business and results of operations. - Our business is heavily concentrated in U.S. consumer credit, and therefore our results are more susceptible to fluctuations in that market than a more diversified company. - Our results are impacted, to a significant extent, on the active and effective promotion and support of our products by our partners and on the financial performance of our partners. - Competition in the consumer finance industry is intense. - We may be unable to successfully develop and commercialize new or enhanced products and services. - Fraudulent activity associated with our products and services could negatively impact our operating results, brand and reputation and cause the use of our products and services to decrease and our fraud losses to increase. - The failure of third parties to provide various services that are important to our operations could have a material adverse effect on our business and results of operations.
+- Macroeconomic conditions could have a material adverse effect on our business, results of operations and financial condition. - Our results of operations and growth depend on our ability to retain existing partners and attract new partners.
+Further, a significant percentage of our interest and fees on loans comes from relationships with a small number of large retail partners, and the loss of any of these partners could adversely affect our business and results of operations. - Our business is heavily concentrated in U.S. consumer credit, and therefore our results are more susceptible to market fluctuations and legislative and regulatory developments in that market than a more diversified company. - The CFPB's final rule on credit card late fees, if implemented, would likely materially adversely affect our business and results of operations. - Our results depend, to a significant extent, on the active and effective promotion and support of our products by our partners, and on the financial performance of our partners. - Competition in the consumer finance industry is intense. - We may be unable to successfully develop and commercialize new or enhanced products and services, or realize the value of acquisitions, dispositions, strategic investments and strategic initiatives that we pursue. - Fraudulent activity associated with our products and services could negatively impact our operating results, brand and reputation and cause the use of our products and services to decrease and our fraud losses to increase. - The failure of third parties to provide various services that are important to our operations could have a material adverse effect on our business and results of operations. - Our remote work arrangements may have an adverse impact on our business.